Pawel-Motyka/MDS_ASC/README.md

 The folder “_data” will contain both raw data files for each subject and the preprocessed data frames.
 The relevant data frames will be automatically read while running individual code files.

+The research was supported by the National Science Centre, Poland (Sonatina grant number 2022/44/C/HS6/00068; to PM)

 The folder “_figures” will contain the main and supplementary plots.

 R Markdown reports (HTML files) present all the code files used along with their outputs.